 My research focuses on the representation of touch in contemporary world literature.
-Bringing insights from affect theory, postcolonial studies and trauma studies into dialogue, I examine how writers including Teju Cole, Han Kang, Katja Petrowskaja and Claudia Rankine negotiate the politics of relation through their experimental poetics.
+Bringing insights from new materialism, postcolonial studies and trauma studies into dialogue, I examine how writers including Teju Cole, Han Kang, Katja Petrowskaja and Claudia Rankine negotiate the politics of relation through their experimental poetics.
 I am interested in how different histories of suffering are articulated and related to each other in these authors' texts, and more broadly, in the limits and possibilities of comparative reading.

 In June 2017, I completed a postgraduate internship at the Durban Holocaust Centre in South Africa, as part of the AHRC project "Mobilising Multidirectional Memory to Build More Resilient Communities in South Africa".
 During this time, I co-organised the symposium 'Life Narratives: Self-Representation in an Age of Human Rights', as well as a knowledge exchange event with museum professionals.
 I have recently also organised events including a screening and commemoration event in Durban, South Africa, and a public film screening of Concerning Violence + director Q&A, at Hyde Park Picturehouse, as part of the Archives of Resistance conference.